paulxu1234/ameba_docs/source/application_note/power_save.rst

 2. Set sleep_wakepin_config[] in ameba_sleepcfg.c when using AON wakepin as a wakeup source.

-3. Enter deep\-sleep mode by releasing the deepwakelock and wakelock in KM4.
+3. Enter deep-sleep mode by releasing the deepwakelock and wakelock in KM4.

-Power\-Saving Configuration
+Power-Saving Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Wakeup Mask Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^